SoftwareAG/cumulocity-cypress/doc/Screenshot Automation.md

             data-cy: right-drawer-toggle-button
 ```

 The example workflow creates a single screenshot.
-For the screenshot it first visits a specific URL in the Cumulocity application, types text into a search field, highlights two elements on the page, and clicks a button.
+For the screenshot it first visits a specific URL in the Cumulocity "example" application, types text into a search field, highlights two elements on the page, and clicks a button.
 At the end of the workflow, `c8yscrn` automatically captures a screenshot of the page and stores it in the location defined by the root image property.

 Contents of this document:
 - [Installation and Usage](#installation-and-usage)